obiknows/obis-personals/content/about.md

 ---
 title: "About"
-date: 2018-02-13T13:42:49-05:00
+date: 2018-04-29T18:44:18-07:00
 ---

 Yo, whats good,  I'm Obi.
 I'm a ....
-I'm a hacker, producer, and serial entrpreneur and investor.
+I'm a hacker, producer, and serial entrepreneur and farmer.

-I have slick minimalist templates for list pages (such as a list of blog posts) and single pages (a page to read one blog post).
-You can use tags on your content, and view content by tags.

-I also have a simple responsive gallery built with CSS grid.
-It'll look great on any screen, and all you have to do is provide a folder of images.
+I got a lot of interests, so its kinda hard for me to sit still.
+So I made this site to showcase a few

 I gotta thank [Vicky Lai](https://vickylai.io) for this design.